The 5 Best Ways to Create a Positive HR Presence

 “Uh oh Human Resources is in the building!”
 “Shhh…don’t say anything Human Resources is here!”
 “I better not say that because there is our HR person!”
-As a HR professional, I believe we have all heard these statements or something similar.
-Now at first glance this could provide a bit of a chuckle, but let’s take a deeper dive into the real background noise of it all.
+As a professional providing HR outsourcing, I believe we have all heard these statements or something similar.
+Now at first glance, this could provide a bit of a chuckle, but let’s take a deeper dive into the real background noise of it all.

 So, are you “ruling” the organization with an iron fist?
 Do you take the time to get to know the employees of your organization?
 What type of presence do you have with Senior Management as well as the employees of your organization?
 Unfortunately, sometimes these statements are not a chuckle, but could really be an underlying feeling for employees in your company.
 Let’s take a look at the five best ways to create a positive Human Resources presence in your organization.

 Five Ways to Best Create a Positive HR Presence

 - Be Dependable, Reliable, and Responsive: I have heard my family members say, “my Human Resources person never responds when I have a question”.
 HR professionals can have a bad reputation for not responding as quickly as needed.
 There are times when we become “swamped” with demands, however, you still have to be responsive.
 Provide the employee and/or management with a timeline as to when you can provide them an answer or response.
 If you need to do a little research be honest with the employee/management and let them know.
 Continue to check in and provide updates.
 This will assure the employee/management that you are working on their request.